TidwelB/CapStoneT/README.md

 Testing Section:

 To run Tests for the game there are two methods.
 Both methods require that the LOVE2D Framework is installed

-\t 1.
-You can run a cmd command with two arguments of the "love.exe file path" "Remedy file path" --console.
+	1. You can run a cmd command with two arguments of the "love.exe file path" "Remedy file path" --console.

-For example on a Windows System "C:\Program Files\LOVE\love.exe" "C:\Users\Owner\Desktop\Remedy" --console For example on a MacOS System /Users/Owner/Desktop/love.app/Contents/MacOS/love ~/Desktop/Remedy --console This path may be different on your own machine.
+		For example on a Windows System "C:\Program Files\LOVE\love.exe" "C:\Users\Owner\Desktop\Remedy" --console

+		For example on a MacOS System /Users/Owner/Desktop/love.app/Contents/MacOS/love ~/Desktop/Remedy --console

+		This path may be different on your own machine.

-\t 2.
-If you are using Visual Studio Code with a lua extension then you can also toggle the testing conlose with the key combination "CTRL + SHIFT + L".
+	2. If you are using Visual Studio Code with a lua extension then you can also toggle the testing conlose with the key combination "CTRL + SHIFT + L".
 	Once this is toggled the user can then start the program with "ALT + L" and the game and debug console will appear.

 Testing Directory is under Remedy/testing.

 This folder contains tests.lua which are specific test cases which address conditions and expectations.
 The folder also contains testing.lua which is our test handler that has a table loaded with all tests and formatting for boolean, comparison, ranged, and more standards for testing.

 Style Guide:
 http://lua-users.org/wiki/LuaStyleGuide